DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

 I can use the GitLab API to export logs or integrate with external logging solutions by pushing logs to an ELK stack or another centralized logging system.

-By following these steps, my CI/CD pipeline is fully equiped to notify stakeholder of critical vulnerabilities and maintain a secure audit trail for continuous security and compliance. tHIS SETUP improve improve awareness, minimizes risks, and enables rapid response to security issues.
+By following these steps, my CI/CD pipeline is fully equiped to notify stakeholder of critical vulnerabilities and maintain a secure audit trail for continuous security and compliance. tHIS SETUP improve awareness, minimizes risks, and enables rapid response to security issues.

 VIII: TEST AND REFINE THE PIPELINE.